We are an official chapter of the Dagorhir Battle Games Association, which is a national 501(c)(7) organization.

 Is Angaron Dagorhir a non-profit?

-Yes, technically.
-We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to actively operate as a non-profit, though at this time we are not officially registered as such.
-We do have plans to do so when we are able.
+We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to actively operate as a non-profit, though before 2018 we were not officially registered as such.

 Our parent organizaation, The DBGA, is a registered 501(c)(7) non-profit organization.
-When registered, we will be as well.
+Through self-declaring and annual reporting, we are as well.

 Do you accept donations?

 Yes!
 We are beyond thrilled to accept any and all donations, whether cash or items.

 We are a small organization and rely heavily on member support and word of mouth,

 Donations can be given to any of the 3 elected chapter leaders.
 A donation thank you receipt will be provided.